How to Find the Cause of a Noisy Boiler

 Low water pressure

-It's worth checking that your boiler's pressure hasn't dropped too low by looking at the pressure gauge – it should be set to 1 bar.
+It's worth checking that your boiler's pressure hasn't dropped too low by looking at the pressure gauge.
+The needle should be between 1 and 2 bar but check the manufacturer's guidelines for your specific boiler.
 If the pressure is too low (or even too high) then you will need to repressurise your boiler.

 Frozen condensate pipe

-Condensate pipes are fitted to condensing boilers and send gases outdoors rather than into your home.
+Condensate pipes are fitted to condensing boilers and waste acidic water away from the boiler and down a drain.
 As they're located outside, they can freeze over and lead to your boiler making noise.
 To resolve the issue, the pipe needs to be thawed which you can do by pouring warm (not boiling) water on the pipe.

 The quickest and most reliable way to fix your noisy boiler is to hire a professional heating engineer.
 Here at Boiler Guide, we have a network of fully-qualified heating engineers right across the UK.
 To get free quotes from up to 3 heating engineers in your area, simply take a moment to complete our online form.
 You’ll then soon be contacted by heating engineers in your area.